usnistgov/OSCAL/docs/prose/Profile-Semantics.md

 ## Terms of art

 A **control** is a structured data object.
 Controls have arbitrary contents, which must be passed through unchanged except where these semantics depict modifications to them.
 A **subcontrol** is a special kind of control, in a fixed relation to another control (which it "extends"), but like controls in all other respects.
-A subcontrol will always be dependent on a control, never on another subcontrol.
 While a control may have any number of subcontrols associated (or none), a subcontrol is associated directly (extends) only a single control.
 In these specifications, controls and subcontrols are together described as *components* (of a catalog or of a profile invoking a catalog).
 Generally speaking, controls and subcontrols are interchangeable in these specifications (and work the same way in implementation) with the proviso that a subcontrol will never appear in a catalog or profile without its control also appearing.

 Controls and subcontrols are addressable within their catalogs by means of unique identifiers.
 Note in particular that often, catalogs will present controls with a range of controlled values, any number of which may be validated as unique to that control.
 Only one of these will be the ID in the model.
 (In XML, the `@id` is used.
 For interchange with XML systems it is recommended that these values conform to the 'name' production rules, i.e. alphanumerics, no spaces, not beginning with digits.)